 “We exist to terrorise, arrest, and exterminate the enemies of the revolution on the basis of their class affiliation or pre-revolutionary roles”.

 Within three years of Fanni Kaplan’s own execution more than a million Russians had been killed by their fellow countrymen.

-On 21 January 1924, Vladimir Lenin died following the last of a series of strokes, aged just 53.
+On 21 January 1924, Vladimir Lenin died following a series of strokes, aged just 53.

 It was said that he never fully recovered from the wounds he had received six years earlier.